jarski/LetsMakeMLBoringAgain/README.md

 ## Setup

-The exericses could be run locally using docker or in some cloud service for jupyter notebooks like Google Colab.
+The exercises could be run locally using docker or in some cloud service for jupyter notebooks like Google Colab.

 ### Google colab